Abdulrahman-122/type_script/lesson1.md

-JS is a dynamic  language -> it needs to run before it check the error in the code Type_script -> is a type static language -> check the code contain any errrors before running.
+JS is a dynamic  language -> it needs to run before it check the error in the code Type_script -> is a type static language -> check the code contain any errors before running.

 so Type-Script
   - tells us the bugs into our code before running the code itself(awasome tool)
   - now we will use tsc compiler to compile our code first to check it first then convert  it into .js file that you can run it after a while.
-  -  to use tsc;
+  -  to use tsc(typescript complier) ;
     -  npm install -g typescript

     ex;